rivasbolinga/school-library/README.md

 ## 🔮 Future Features <a name="future-features"></a>

-- Use the "Decorator" design pattern.
-- Set up associations.
 - Add basic UI.
+- Preserve data.
+- Run unit tests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>